 Neurocognitive Disorders (Mild and Major)

-Whether diagnosed as mild or major, the mental and behavioral symptoms of the nine recognized neurocognitive disorders are similar, according to the DSM-5, and typically include a decline in thinking skills.
-This may present as:
+Whether diagnosed as mild or major, the mental and behavioral symptoms of the nine recognized neurocognitive disorders are similar, according to the DSM-5, and typically include a decline in thinking skills presenting as:

 - trouble focusing on tasks

-- inability to remember the names of objects and people
+- an inability to remember the names of objects and people

 - speaking or behaving in ways that are not socially accepted

 When there is only a slight decline in one or more of these functions, the disorder is considered mild.
 When the decline in one of more of these functions is severe, the disorder is considered major.
-Where an individual falls on the spectrum of neurocognitive impairment is often determined by the degree to which the condition affects his or her level of independence.
-For both mild and major neurocognitive disorders, though, the decline is typically enough to attract the attention of loved ones or health-care providers, and can be confirmed through testing.
+Where an individual falls on the spectrum of neurocognitive impairment is typically determined by the degree to which the condition affects their level of independence.

-Neurocognitive disorders are not developmental conditions.
-They are acquired conditions representing underlying brain pathology that results in a decline in faculties.
+Neurocognitive disorders are not developmental; they are acquired conditions representing underlying brain pathology resulting in a decline in cognitive faculties.
 They are caused by brain damage in areas that affect learning and memory, planning and decision making, the ability to correctly use and understand language, hand-eye coordination, and/or the ability to act within social norms, such as dressing appropriately for the weather or occasion, showing empathy, and performing routine tasks.
-To be diagnosed as a neurocognitive disorder, one's symptoms must be associated with a medical condition, and not another mental health problem, and there can be no evidence of delirium, which is a separate, temporary disorder with similar symptoms.